hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/508_047_brother_disciples.md

 (Self)?
 Out with the differentiation between man and woman — all is Atman!
 Give up the identification with the body, and stand up!
 Say, "Asti, Asti" — "Everything is!" — cherish positive thoughts.
-By dwelling too much upon "Nâsti, Nâsti" — "It is not!
+By dwelling too much upon "Nāsti, Nāsti" — "It is not!
 It is not!" (negativism), the whole country is going to ruin!
 "So'ham, So'ham, Shivo'ham" — "I am He!
 I am He!
 I am Shiva!"
 What a botheration!
 In every soul is infinite strength; and should you turn yourselves into cats and dogs by